 "There is something potentially special about all these shows existing in literally the same place," one insider says of Tonight, Late Night and Saturday Night Live all broadcasting out of NBC's East Coast headquarters at Rockefeller Plaza.
 "It's the last bastion of NBC.
 There's really good 12:30 history out of that building."

 With both shows in New York, Late Night is expected to de-emphasize multiple celebrity guests in order to prevent booking wars with its Tonight Show sibling.
 Among the changes, Meyers could adapt "Weekend Update" into a nightly version for Late Night in the vein of The Daily Show, and perhaps interview more newsmakers, politicians and athletes (some of his biggest interests) and fewer stars.

-	Page 2 of 4 - In order to trim costs, Late Night might also be produced in a smaller setting, similar to Bravo's Watch What Happens Live - perhaps with no band, a smaller audience and more reliance on conversation.
+In order to trim costs, Late Night might also be produced in a smaller setting, similar to Bravo's Watch What Happens Live - perhaps with no band, a smaller audience and more reliance on conversation.

 Such a differentiation between Tonight and Late Night might also silence critics who have noted that Meyers and Fallon may be a bit too similar - both are around the same age, and both made their name as SNL players and "Weekend Update" anchors.

 Meyers "is such a smart guy and knows he'll need to distinguish his show from the others," says one insider.
 "His writing and improv background are hugely important.
 He's the most ready to host a show, particularly with this relatively short timeline."

 One more thing favoring Meyers for the Late Night gig: Saturday Night Live executive producer Lorne Michaels, the late night kingpin who's expected to keep control of Late Night as he adds Tonight to his empire.